History of the Pittsburgh Steelers: 1980–1991: Decade of decline

-1985–1987: Brief Collapse

 Despite career seasons from Lipps and Pollard, the Steelers' 1985 campaign collapsed in December, with them losing four of their last five to finish at 7–9.
 In 1986, Malone took over the QB job by himself and Earnest Jackson (who came off back-to-back 1000-yard seasons with the Philadelphia Eagles) was added to the offensive backfield, but the team fared no better, at 6–10.
 An 8–7 record in 1987 was not enough to save Malone's job in Pittsburgh.
 Bubby Brister became the Steelers' new starting quarterback.

-1988–89: 5–11, Loss to Elway

 The 1988 season was the worst for the Steelers in twenty years, with a 5–11 record.
 Mike Webster was cut during the offseason; the team's founder, Art Rooney died before the start of the 1988 regular season.
 The 1989 team also got rough start, but won five of their last six to finish 9–7, enough for a wild card playoff spot.
 In the wild-card playoff game against the Houston Oilers, the Steelers staged a desperate fourth-quarter comeback to win 26–23 in overtime on a 50-yard field goal by Gary Anderson.
 The game cost Houston coach Jerry Glanville his job.
 However, in their divisional game against the Denver Broncos, it was John Elway who staged the last-minute comeback and the Steelers went home with a 24–23 loss.
 Defensive back Rod Woodson, in his third season, made the first of seven consecutive Pro Bowls.

-1990–91: 9–7, 7–9

 The Steelers finished 9–7 in 1990 led by the No. 1 defense in the NFL in terms of yards allowed.
 The defense was led by the secondary (mainly the superb Rod Woodson) which was particularly effective limiting opposing passers to just 9 touchdown passes while intercepting 19 (the Steelers intercepted 24 total as a team).
 The 1990 season ended with another disappointment however as the Steelers lost twice in three weeks to the Cincinnati Bengals, and lost the season's final game on the road to the Houston Oilers to miss out on the playoffs.

 The 1991 season saw rookie quarterback Neil O'Donnell show some flashes of brilliance, but the rest of the team faltered and the Steelers finished 7–9.